If you want to know what energy balance is, how it works, and how to use it to lose fat and build muscle, then you want to read this article.

 The sliders allow you to change everything as you see fit, and once you input your protein intake, it stays locked.
 This makes it easy to increase or decrease fats and carbs by using the sliders or input fields without throwing off your protein.

-A meal plan is a list of what foods you’re going to eat every day to hit your caloric and macronutritional targets.
+A meal plan is a list of what foods you’re going to eat every day to hit your calorie and macronutritional targets.

 I recommend this approach over a more “intuitive” method of eating because, well, it just tends to work better for most people.